 Surrounded by four of Pisa's great sights, this grassy square is an ideal spot for a romantic picnic in the sun.

-An elegant and unique space built upon sacred earth that was brought back from Crusades a thousand years ago and surrounded by a Gothic building.
+An elegant space built upon sacred earth that was brought back from Crusades a thousand years ago and surrounded by a Gothic building.

 Work on this architectural masterpiece began in 1063, and didn't finish until 200 years later.
 Make sure you go inside - the interior is even more impressive than the jaw-dropping exterior.

 Its gently rolling hills are the backdrop to a million paintings, but nothing can quite compare to the real thing.

 It's all happening in June in Pisa.
 Read on to discover more about the annual events that make early summer so spectacular...